Get Six S Dairy’s Bone Broth Guide for free + recipes and stories from the farm.

 Herd Share Details -

 One share entitles the share owner to 2 gallons of milk weekly.
-There is an initial herd share purchase fee of $100 (we will be happy to reimburse you this cost if you'd ever like to sell your share back to us) and a $60 per month boarding fee.
+There is an initial herd share purchase fee of $100 per share (we will be happy to reimburse you this cost if you'd ever like to sell your share back to us) and a $80 per month boarding fee per share.
 We sell shares in increments of 1/4, so you may purchase a share that best matches your milk needs, may that be 1/2 gallon or 3 gallons (or more) per week.
-The cost breaks down to approximately $7.50 per gallon.

 How is the milk packaged?